RAM Mounting of Devices on a Vintage Vespa

 iPhone in a X-Grip

 The RAM X-Grip is probably the most popular phone mount RAM offers.
 It is a universal phone mount, and has since been updated to include a rubber webbing to hold the phone even more secure.
-For GPS img_2043units I still recommend the proper dedicated RAM mount, but many have used automotive type GPS’s in these mounts.
+For GPS units I still recommend the proper dedicated RAM mount, but many have used automotive type GPS’s in these mounts.

 Parts Used: